1772hojaz/ml-pipeline_API/README.md

-#  Lung Disease Prediction API (FastAPI + Docker)
+#  Lung Disease Prediction API (FastAPI & Docker)

 This is a backend API built with **FastAPI** to support a lung disease prediction app.
-It uses a trained deep learning model (e.g., CNN) to classify chest X-ray images into multiple lung diseases and supports uploading data and retraining the model.
+It uses a trained deep learning model (CNN) to classify chest X-ray images into multiple lung diseases and supports uploading data and retraining the model.
 This backend is containerized with Docker.

 ---